-5.10.1 - Please provide examples of specific policies that give heritage a function in the life of communities
+5.10.1 - Please provide examples of specific policies that give heritage a function in the life of communities Nothing to comment at this time.

 5.11.
 Integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies